mohamedhayibor/bos-bikes/README.md

 ## Raison d'être

-Going to the [map](http://www.hubwaytracker.com/)  (resizing, load time) multiple times a day will waste some of your precious time.
+Going to the [Hubway's map](http://www.hubwaytracker.com/)  (resizing, load time) multiple times a day will waste some of your precious time.
 If you are using Boston's bike sharing system on a regular basis, download this global package and get the number of available bikes and docks on a particular station instantly, right in your command line.

-## Building on top
-Please send a PR, if have some experience with the following packages:

->update notifier : to alert user from cli that a bike is available - or - empty dock available (Hard but possible)

->configstore: to persist data through manipulation (might anable the above feature)

 #### Api

 No api to mess with.
 Enter the command `bikes` and the `station-id` and get an instant update (number of bikes and docks available).
-Enter `bikes` only to get the updated list of stations ids and name. (response from api call)
+Enter `bikes` only to get the updated list of stations ids and name.

 > few lines of code.